 1. what are environmental toxins or residential toxins?

 The pollution of our ambient air is increasing.
-New products and modern materials are given supposedly more attractive properties with the help of chemical additives: for example, they are longer-lasting, more resistant, more color-intensive or easier to maintain.
+New products and modern materials are given supposedly more attractive properties with the help of chemical additives: for example, they are more durable, more resistant, more colorful or easier to maintain.
 The reason for these amenities lies in the chemical treatment of the objects.
-But the products release the substances again in small doses - to our indoor air and thus to our bodies via respiration.
-In this way, concentrations that burden our health quickly add up.
+However, the products release the substances again in small doses - into our indoor air and thus into our bodies through our breathing.
+This quickly adds up to concentrations that are harmful to our health.

 Residential toxins are all substances that occur in inhabited rooms and impair the well-being of people who spend time indoors or even damage their health.